Did you know that one of the main reasons you can’t lose weight with PCOS is because of your hormones?

 But just because it works for some people doesn’t mean it will necessarily work for YOU.

-Find out why metformin helps with weight loss, but more important what works better and how to finally lose weight if you have PCOS.
+Find out why metformin helps with weight loss, but more importantly what works better and how to finally lose weight if you have PCOS.

 Insulin & PCOS: Why It’s so Important